Bridging Loan Guide

 - Non standard builds.

-Bridging loans provide investors with the opportunity to buy run down or underdeveloped properties and start their renovation project prior to letting and securing long-term finance or selling for a profit.
+Bridging loans provide investors with the opportunity to buy run down or underdeveloped properties without approaching a traditional lender.
+They also allow investors to start their renovation project prior to letting and securing long-term finance or selling for a profit.

-Bridging loan providers will take into consideration an investor’s current property portfolio and experience as well as their potential purchase, making sure that they have the appropriate land or property to use as security.
+Bridging loan providers will take into consideration an investor’s current property portfolio and experience as well as their potential purchase.
+This is to make sure that the investor has the appropriate land or property to use as security.

-Investors can therefore use the equity on a current property to meet the value of the bridging loan they require to purchase to renovate another property.
+Investors can therefore use the equity on a current property to meet the value of the bridging loan they require.

 Once renovation work has been carried out and the property has been made habitable, the owners can then apply for a normal/standard mortgage or sell for a profit.